 35. Ailihen Girls Foldable Headphones

-These pink girly headphones are a good accessory for your child’s MP3 or MP4 player, tablet, smartphone, laptop or other audio device.
+These pink girly headphones are a good accessory for your child’s MP3 or MP4 player, tablet, smartphone, laptop, or other audio devices.
 They have a built-in mic, volume, and remote control, so you can skip a track you don’t want with ease.
 Even better, they can go anywhere with you as they fold up when you aren’t using them.